Four-field approach

 integrated analytical attention to culture history, material culture, anatomy and population history, customs and social organization, folklore, grammar and language use.
 For most of the 20th century, U.S. anthropology departments housed anthropologists specializing in all of the four branches, but with the increasing professionalization and specialization, elements such as linguistics and archaeology came to be regarded largely as separate disciplines.
 Today, physical anthropologists often collaborate more closely with biology and medicine than with cultural anthropology.
-However, it is widely accepted that a complete four field analysis is needed in order to accurately and fully explain an anthropological topic.
+However, it is widely accepted that a complete four-field analysis is needed in order to accurately and fully explain an anthropological topic.

 The four-field approach is dependent on collaboration.
-However, collaboration, in any field can get costly.
+However, collaboration in any field can get costly.
 To counter this, the four-field approach is often taught to students as they go through college courses.
-By teaching all four disciplines, the anthropological field is able to produce scholars that are knowledgable of all subfields.
-However, it is common, and often recommended for an anthropologist to have a specialization.
-The four field approach also encourages scholars to look holistically at an artifact, ecofact, data etc. in almost an omnipotent way.
-Meaning, having knowledge from all perspectives helps to eliminate bias and/or incorrect assumptions of past and present cultures.
+By teaching all four disciplines, the anthropological field is able to produce scholars that are knowledgeable of all subfields.
+However, it is common and often recommended for an anthropologist to have a specialization.
+The four-field approach also encourages scholars to look holistically at an artifact, ecofact, data, etc. in almost an omnipotent way, meaning that having knowledge from all perspectives helps to eliminate bias and/or incorrect assumptions of past and present cultures.